-Muharram is the first month of the lunar Hijri Calendar, followed by muslims the world over.
+Muharram is the first month of the lunar Hijri Calendar, followed by Muslims the world over.
 The Islamic Calendar, used by many Muslim nations of the world, is used to ascertain most Islamic religious observances including the Ramadan fasting, Hajj pilgrimage and other festivals.
 The calendar starts with Prophet Muhammad’s emigration from Mecca to Medina (called Yathrib at the time, in 622 AD according to the Gregorian calendar).
 The calendar that started with this historic journey came to be called Hijrah or Hijri, meaning ‘migration’ in Arabic.
 The years of the Hijri calendar are represented by the letters AH.
-The current Islamic year between 3 October, 2016 and 21 September, 2017 is thus designated 1438 AH.
+The new Islamic year will tentatively start from September 10, 2019 is thus designated Muharram Safar 1441 AH.

 The First Month

 The month of Muharram is ushered in by the sighting of the new moon.
 It is one of the four sacred months according to the Holy Quran.
 Prophet Muhammad is himself believed to have declared, “One year consists of twelve months, of which four are sanctified months… Zulqadah, Zulhijjah, Muharram, and the fourth is Rajab.”
 Historians believe that the Arabs also considered these months sacred (before the introduction of Islam) and abstained from warlike activities in these months.
 The word Muharram may be translated to mean “forbidden”.
 The advent of the Islamic new year is not celebrated with much hoopla.
 Instead, Muslims from all corners of the world take up fasting and donate generously to the poor and needy through the month.
 The fasts observed during Muharram, unlike Ramadan, are non-obligatory (Nafl fasts) and thus are held by devout Muslims by choice.

 Hussein Ibn Ali